olemp/did/.github/ISSUE_TEMPLATE/new_feature.md

 ---
-name: Feature request
+name: New feature
-about: Suggest new did features
+about: Feature with specification.
+Add feature requests under the discussions section.
 labels: new feature
 ---
 - [ ] I have searched for existing issues to avoid creating duplicates